Redux

 The Redux series (Fruit Detection 1, Fruit Detection 2, and Pollen Detection) consists of three wall-hung sculptural pieces depicting fruit trees, a fruit tree branch, and an almond blossom.
 The images are laser etched onto four layers of clear acrylic and lit from below to produce a soft glow.
 Etched on the front-most layer, are small squares that match the position of every fruit and stamen of the layers behind it.

-For this series, my strategy was to create something that was both formally beautiful to view nature through the lens of precision agriculture — i.e. the lens of data.
+For this series, my strategy was to create something that was both formally beautiful to view nature through the lens of precision agriculture — i.e. an extractive gaze.
 In Pollen Detection an almond blossom, the largest consumer of artificial pollination, is sliced into component parts — branch, bloom, filament, and anther.
 And in Fruit Detection 1, an apple orchard is reduced to “signal” (fruit) and “noise” (everything else).

-The Redux series is part of the Uncanny Interventions series which explores artificial pollination.
+The Redux series is part of the Uncanny Interventions series which explores the current practice and implications of artificial pollination.

 Materials: acrylic, plywood, LEDs, battery